image

 Can waterfall and agile methodologies be combined?

-Yes, hybrid approaches exist, combining elements of both methodologies to suit specific project needs.
+Yes, hybrid approaches exist that blend elements of both methodologies to suit specific project requirements and team preferences.

 How long does a typical waterfall project take?

-Project duration varies widely, ranging from months to years, depending on scope and complexity.
+Project duration can vary widely, from a few months to several years, depending on the scope, complexity, and resources available.

 What are the biggest challenges in waterfall project management?